 Narragansett Town Beach

 I’m a Rhode Island girl, born and bred, so it was tough for me to pick just one favorite beach in the Ocean State.
 But if you’re looking for waves, whether it’s for surfing or boogie boarding, you can’t beat Narragansett Town Beach.
 Yes, you pay for both parking and admission, but what you get in return is a mile-long beach that’s spotless and sandy, with the added benefit of watching surfers plying the waves.
 Plus, you’re right in the heart of a thriving beach town.
-Just across the street you’ll find tons of eateries – everything from classic seafood fare to Mexican – as well as shopping and ice cream spots.
+Just across the street you’ll find tons of eateries – everything from classic seafood fare to crepes – as well as shopping and ice cream spots.
 The wall ringing the beach is a popular spot to sit and indulge in some serious people-watching, especially with an ice-cold cone of gelato in your hand.
-Daily admission is $8; children 11 and under are free.
+Daily admission is $10; children 11 and under are free.
 Parking fees (cash only) are $10 on weekdays, $15 on weekends and holidays.
-New this year are free sunscreen stations for patrons, so lather up!

 North Bennington, Vt.